Closed Captions guidance for Lecture Capture (Replay)

 Exporting captions

 Captions can be exported from Panopto as an SRT file - a standard, open-source, plain-text format widely used for video subtitles, and compatible with media players such as VLC Player (https://www.videolan.org/) as well as video distribution platforms such as YouTube.
 Only users with Creator access for the Panopto session may export the SRT caption file.
-To export captions, visit the session Settings > Captions tab, click on the small triangle next to "Default" to reveal the download links (Fig. 5).
-If you have already modified the captions or edited the session using the Panopto web editor, you will have the choice of downloading either the raw (unedited) caption file, or the edited caption file (which will contain your modifications and timings will match the edited Panopto session).
-You can also remove all captions by clicking "Delete Captions".
+To export captions, enter the session's Settings > 'Captions' tab, click on the small triangle next to 'Default' to reveal the download links (Fig. 5).
+If you have already modified the captions or edited the session using the Panopto web editor, you will have the choice of downloading either the raw (unedited) caption file, or the edited caption file (which will contain your modifications and timings to match the edited Panopto session).
+You can also remove all captions by clicking 'Delete Captions'.

 Captions in MP4 files